mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-platform/_index.md

 Each available API has its own set of scopes that define the access level for the token.
 As a best practice, consider restricting the token's scope to the lowest access level required to perform the necessary operations.

-Store the `{GENERATED_PAT}` in a safe location, so you can use it to authorize your Private Mendix Platform API calls.
+Copy the `{GENERATED_PAT}` and store it in a safe location, so you can use it to authorize your Private Mendix Platform API calls.

+{{< figure src="/attachments/apidocs-mxsdk/apidocs/private-platform/copy-pat.png" >}}

 ## 3 Documents in this Category